 Abstracts collection form

 To encourage genuine lessons learned, all case studies will be presented anonymously, without attribution to any organisation or individual.
 Contributors and their organisations will be listed in alphabetical order in the acknowledgements section of the book.
+Both successful and unsuccessful projects can be submitted, as what interests us is the learning outcome for the sector.

 Due to space limitations, not all case studies can be included in the final publication.